Sarah Hyland Flashes Killer Abs In Tiny Crop Top & Skirt

 She carried a microphone in her hand and look at the camera with a terrified expression on her face.
 In the caption of the picture, Sarah reveals that her look was one of someone who was about to play at Madison Square Garden.

-Access reports that Sarah took the stage to perform her duet, “Met At A Party,” with singer Jordan McGraw, who is opening up for The Jonas Brothers on their highly anticipated tour.
+Access Online reports that Sarah took the stage to perform her duet, “Met At A Party,” with singer Jordan McGraw, who is opening up for The Jonas Brothers on their highly anticipated tour.

 Jordan recently revealed to People Magazine that he and Sarah are planning to film a music video for the duet together.
 For fans who don’t know, Jordan is the son of famed TV talk show host, Dr. Phil McGraw.